sebber1140/Captr_MacOS/DOM_CAPTURE_SETUP.md

 ## Granting Accessibility Permissions (macOS)

-For DuckTrack to capture accessibility trees from native apps on macOS:
+For Captr to capture accessibility trees from native apps on macOS:

-1. Go to System Preferences > Security & Privacy > Privacy
+1. Go to System Settings > Privacy & Security > Privacy
 2. Select "Accessibility" from the left panel
 3. Click the lock to make changes (requires admin password)
-4. Check the box next to DuckTrack.app
+4. Check the box next to Captr.app
-5. Restart DuckTrack if it's already running
+5. Restart Captr if it's already running

 ## Troubleshooting